helius-lab/timelapsbox/README.md

 3. ✅ Organize files in date-based folder structure
 4. ✅ Create modular structure for capture, processing, and output
 5. ✅ Add support for RAW+JPEG capture and organization
+6. ✅ Save camera configuration for each session
-6. Add upload functionality to cloud storage
+7. Add upload functionality to cloud storage
-7. Create web interface for viewing and managing photos
+8. Create web interface for viewing and managing photos
-8. Design and build weather-resistant enclosure
+9. Design and build weather-resistant enclosure
-9. Add power management for long-term deployment
+10. Add power management for long-term deployment
-10. Integrate remote control capabilities
+11. Integrate remote control capabilities
-11. Implement advanced post-processing options
+12. Implement advanced post-processing options
-12. Add support for multiple cameras
+13. Add support for multiple cameras

 For more detailed development plans, see [ROADMAP.md](ROADMAP.md).